learn-co-curriculum/rails-generators-readme/README.md

 ## Different types of generators

 Below are the main generators that Rails offers.
-We'll go through examples of each of them in their own section:
+We'll go through examples of each.

 * Migrations
 * Models